It’s difficult to know; install them all unless you have a reason not to

 - Things we install ourselves, outside of Windows Update.
 This breaks down into two sub-categories:

 - Things we choose to install.
 These are decisions we make, and the solution is simple: think twice about installing anything.
-In addition, seriously consider uninstalling things you don’t use.
+Also, seriously consider uninstalling things you don’t use.

 - Things that come along uninvited — meaning “PUPS”, or Potentially Unwanted Programs.
 The only solution here is to always remain vigilant when installing software, always choose custom installations, always download only from official sources, and always pay careful attention to all options offered along the way when installing any software.